surniaulula/wpsso/readme.txt

 <h3 class="top">Complete and Optimized Structured Data SEO for WordPress</h3>

-<p><strong>Present your content at its best for social sites and search results, no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.</strong></p>
+<p>Present your content at its best for social sites and search results, no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.</p>

 <!-- about -->